barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 thing could be said about the broken code futher above.
 We have now stepped into unsafe land and there is things we can do in unsafe land that we cannot simply do in safe land.
 If you only think of the part where we are "circumventing" the borrow checker both code snippets would be equivalent, but they are not.
+So unsafe code should not be judged on whether it circumvents the borrow checker, which is actually the major use case of unsafe in this article .
 It makes sense to see as unsafe as a gateway into a special part of the language where we have to be very careful how to interact with the safe part of the language.